Kaleido-subs/style-guide/docs/dialogue_styling.md

 Many groups have different standards and opinions on what makes for good dialogue styling, but they should all generally adhere to the following guidelines.

-**All examples on this page assume 1080p video.**
-If you are working with some other resolution, you may need to adjust values accordingly.

 ## Font style